email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 by

-- The newest films by Laurent Micheli, Jurgis Matulevičius, Lluís Miñarro, Adrian Sitaru and Spiros Stathoulopoulos feature in the sections
+- The newest films by Laurent Micheli, Jurgis Matulevičius, Lluís Miñarro, Adrian Sitaru and Spiros Stathoulopoulos feature in the two sections

 Tallinn Black Nights reveals line-ups for Critics’ Picks and Rebels With a Cause competitions